Conditions for permitting an impermissible medicine

 swipe to read more

-1. The illness or condition must be more than minor
+1. The condition must have sufficient medical necessity (i.e., more than minor)

 2.

-The medicine must be proven to be effective
+The medicine or intervention must be proven to be effective

 swipe to read more

-2. The medicine must be proven to be effective
+2. The medicine or intervention must be proven to be effective

-Consult an impartial prescriber (preferably a practising Muslim) to ensure the medicine aligns with current clinical guidelines and has reasonable evidence supporting its effectiveness in treating the illness or alleviating symptoms.
+Consult an impartial prescriber — ideally a practising Muslim clinician — to ensure the medicine aligns with current clinical standards and demonstrates reasonable therapeutic benefit.

 3.